patilswapnilv/juliepagano.com/source/blog/2014-01-01-going-veg-n-again.html.markdown

 description: Info about going vegetarian, vegan, etc.
 ---

 I'm trying to go mostly vegetarian again.
-"Mostly" meaning that I'll ocassionally allow myself to have seafood (mmmm, sushi).
+"Mostly" meaning that I'll occasionally allow myself to have seafood (mmmm, sushi).
 I'm not doing this as a silly new year's resolution -- I just waited until after the holidays to make holiday cooking easier on my parents.

 I've tried some flavor of veg*n a few times in the past.
 I'd love some support and accountability from my friends to try to help it stick this time, so please feel free to share tips ([add info on github](https://github.com/juliepagano/juliepagano.com/issues/35) or tweet at me).